 Once fully satisfied with the food you might want to take a look at the Plaza de Armas, the main square.
 There you can also find many great restaurants but also monuments and beautiful buildings like the Archbishop´s palace or the Government Palace.
 Take a look at Union Street, a pedestrian street connecting the Plaza de Armas with the Plaza San Martín.
 You will love the vibrant feeling while walking down this street, there is lots to see for everyone.

 What does Lima offer at night?

 If you travel with your family you should definitely visit Barranco.
 It is an artsy district along the Pacific coast filled with cafés, galleries and street art.
 In case you have not tasted the delicious Peruvian food, Barranco offers great restaurants to dine with your whole family.
 The plazas in Barranco are always filled with artists, musicians and people enjoying the energetic atmosphere.
 If you wish to relax more and have a quieter ambiance, what about taking a walk on the beach?
 Since the coast is close it is perfect to enjoy the beautiful sunset and calm down a bit.

-Lima night life, also might visit Parque de la Reserva, a huge water park filled with fountains and sculptures made out of plants at about 30 minutes from Miraflores.
-At night you get to see the 13 fountains illuminated and some are even interactive and / or change color.
+Lima nightlife also includes a visit to Parque de la Reserva, a huge water park filled with fountains and sculptures made out of plants, at about 30 minutes from Miraflores.
+At night, you get to see the 13 fountains illuminated and some are even interactive and / or change color.
 Yet another reason to travel to Lima, Perú.